Dice

 ★ "Like" for "lack" is a living fossil of older British and Scots-Irish dialects.
 It survived in the mountains as part of everyday speech long after it faded elsewhere. ★

-Documented in the Dictionary of American Regional English as chiefly Southern and Appalachian.
-This usage stems from older English dialects where "like" and "lack" overlapped in meaning, brought to the U.S. by Scots-Irish settlers.
+Chiefly Southern and Appalachian, this usage stems from older English dialects where "like" and "lack" overlapped in meaning, brought to the U.S. by Scots-Irish settlers.

 Still heard today among older speakers or in rural areas.
 Younger speakers may recognize it but use "lack" or "need" instead.
 It adds instant mountain flavor to a story or quote.